 Reduce: Think about the waste you create.
 Can you use less packaging or avoid single-use plastics?

 Reuse: Get creative!
 Turn old clothes into costumes or use scrap materials for your next art project.
+Buy second-hand, buy vintage.

 Repurpose: For items that can't be refused, reduced, or reused, try repurposing it.
 Many people in the green community refer to this method as upcycling.
 You may be surprised to learn how many common products serve more than one purpose.
 Sometimes it requires using some creativity, but the possibilities are endless.